The Son of Adam’s Right to Masonic Rites of Initiation

 My Infinite Way meditation teacher Worshipful John D. is African and he had a problem with my Lodge.
 We both applied to an elite Lodge of Masonic Brothers because Joel S. Goldsmith was a Freemason.
 That Lodge eventually became my Lodge however they rejected Wor.
 John’s application.
 Actually my Lodge just never got back to Wor.
 John and so he was forced to apply to a smaller Lodge in a less affluent neighborhood.
 Worshipful John D. was eventually accepted by a less elitist Lodge that was open to African-American senior citizens with stellar personal, professional and religious credentials.

-The Letter “G” is for God
+The Letter “G” is for God and Geometry

 When I arrived at the Lodge that evening there were three of us soon-to-be-Masons gathered together in the library waiting room.
 I got a feel for things and my intuition said that we were definitely being initiated.
 But no Brother Masons explained anything to us beforehand.
 It looked as if I was being entered as an apprentice that evening!
 I was being entered as an apprentice Mason with no interview whatsoever!